HBlockBeach/etl-project/Reports/project_report.md

 #### Worldometer:
 1. Population Density 2020, web scrape

 # ***TRANSFORM***
 ### Cleaning:
+#### Disease Data:
-<p> The raw disease data contained information about key statistics (cases, deaths, recoveries) for the affected countries on a day by day basis. </p>
+The raw disease data contained information about key statistics (cases, deaths, recoveries) for the affected countries on a day by day basis.
+Several enhanbements were needed to make the data usable for analysis.

-transfomation
+1. Stray characters were removed from the dataset
+2. Country names were standardized across datasets
+3. Data was grouped by week since disease onset to normalize the datasets to one another allowing the analyst to compare apples to apples

+### Transfomation

 # ***LOAD***
 tables